Hotel chains open hiring doors to all

 Chalet Hotels launched the country's first all-women run hotel, the 168 keys Westin Hyderabad HITEC City last year and MD and CEO Sanjay Sethi said the feedback has been 'very positive'.

-"A few years back, our diversity ratios were 13%, and the industry was at 11%.
+"A few years back, our equity ratios were 13%, and the industry was at 11%.
 We have now moved to 22%," he said.
-"We worked with various organisations to see what has been the cause of success when it comes to diversity improvement.
+"We worked with various organisations to see what has been the cause of success when it comes to equity improvement.
 This includes women as well as those from the LGBT community besides differently abled employees and those from economically weaker backgrounds," he added.

 Arif Khan, regional VP, HR for India and Southwest Asia at Hyatt India Consultancy, said in India, it has tied up with local NGOs to support its differently abled and LGBTQIA+ colleagues.